scanoss/fossology/README.md

 ![enter image description here](wires.png)
-# SCANOSS Agent for FOSSOlogy
+# SCANOSS Agent for FOSSology
 ### Background
 This is a temporary repository only useful until the SCANOSS Agent contribution is merged into FOSSology.
 Active Pull request can be found [here](https://github.com/fossology/fossology/pull/2167)